Frequently Asked Questions

 How do I apply for Level 3?

-We are opening up applications in September 2023 for the next round of Level 3 training to begin in January 2024.
+Applications are now open for the next round of Level 3 training scheduled to begin in January 2024*.

 Details of the application process can be found here.